 Some popular swimming beaches in the area are Cleghorn Swim Beach and Silverwood Lake Swim Beach.
 In addition to swimming, the lake is a great destination for kayaking, paddle boarding, and wakeboarding.
 It is the perfect place to cool off since the temperatures average 90 to 100 degrees from June to September.

 In the area surrounding the lake, there are over 13 miles of trails.
 The Pacific Crest Trail also passes through the recreation area.
-With everything Silverwood Lake has to offer, it’s easy to see why this is one of the best lakes in California.

 On the eastern edge of the Sierra Nevada just outside Yosemite National Park is Mono Lake.
 It is over 1 million years old.
 It is the oldest lake in North America and a popular destination for birdwatchers and photographers.